The Murder of Roger Ackroyd: Graphic novel

 The Murder of Roger Ackroyd was released by HarperCollins as a graphic novel adaptation on 20 August 2007, adapted and illustrated by Bruno Lachard (ISBN 0-00-725061-4).
 This was translated from the edition first published in France by Emmanuel Proust éditions in 2004 under the title, Le Meurtre de Roger Ackroyd.

+Audio

+The Wireless Theatre Company made an audio recording of The Murder of Roger Ackroyd in 2015, with Ben Whitehead as Poirot.